 Annual contractor reporting

-Failure to lodge the Taxable Payments Report by the due date may result in penalties being levied by the ATO against applicable businesses.
+Failure to lodge the TPAR by the due date may result in penalties being levied by the ATO against applicable businesses.

 You need to report if all of the following apply:

-You are considered to be a business that is primarily in the building and construction industry if 50% or more of your business income or activity is derived from providing building and construction services in the current or prior financial year.
+You are a business that is primarily part of the industries listed above if 50% or more of your business income or activity is derived from providing services in the current or prior financial year.

-The Taxable Payments Report needs to be lodged with the ATO by 21 July 2014.
+The TPAR needs to be lodged with the ATO by 28 August each year that you meet the requirements above.

 The following details must be reported for each contractor and for each income year: